GST Audit and GST Audit Checklist

-There is a list of goods and services which are blocked under GST.
-Check out the list of updated goods and services here.
+There is a list of goods and services which are blocked input credit under GST.

-Under GST, Delivery Challan format has been prescribed for movement of goods from the principle to the job worker.
+Under GST, the Delivery Challan format has been prescribed for the movement of goods from the principal to the job worker.
 Auditors should verify the appropriateness of Delivery Challans.

 #5 Input Service Distributor and concept of Cross Billing

 Cross billing is applicable to the transactions between separate registrations of a single person.
 Whether the transactions should be considered as “supply”.GST applicability in the case of cross billing is a highly debatable topic.

 It can be regarded as the office of the supplier of goods and services or both which received tax invoices towards receipt of input services and issues a document for the purpose of distributing the credit of GST to its branches.